mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/REST Basics/content.md

 Last-Modified: Fri, 10 May 2016 09:17:49 GMT
 ```
 ### Use HATEOAS to enable navigation to related resources
 The single most important reason for HATEOAS is **loose coupling**.
-If a consumer of a REST service needs to hard-code all the resource URLs, then it is tightly coupled with your service implementation.
-Instead, if you return the URLs, it could use for the actions, then it is loosely coupled.
+If a consumer of a REST service needs to hard-code all the resource URIs, then it is tightly coupled with your service implementation.
+Instead, if you return the URIs, it could use for the actions, then it is loosely coupled.
 There is no tight dependency on the URI structure, as it is specified and used from the response.
 When you design a RESTful service, there is a need to specify how to return data and links corresponding to a request.
 HATEOAS is a simple way that gives an easy, consistent way to hyperlink between resources in your REST API.